thiagorasouza/weather-app/README.md

 - [x] Typography is responsive for different viewport widths
 - [x] User sees distinctive typography for different types of text in the page
 - [x] Each weather condition is displayed with its respective icon
+- [ ] Sections and buttons have appropriate colors and overall style
+- [ ] Location input has descriptive text and is spaced right below the temperature
+- [ ] Footer contains developer information and links
+- [ ] The page title is updated with city name and temperature
+- [ ] The page has favicon

 ## Useful links and resources